Can I get into working for the emergency services without a degree?

 Other roles in the ambulance service do not require a degree.
 You could work as an emergency care assistant, supporting a paramedic within the ambulance team, or as an emergency call handler or emergency medical dispatcher.
 Emergency care assistants usually need a minimum of around three GSCEs or equivalent.
 Requirements for emergency medical dispatchers vary, but they typically need GCSEs in English, maths and a science, and may also need a good knowledge of local geography, typing skills and some understanding of medical terminology.

 You do not have to be a graduate to join the police force and there are no set national minimum academic requirements.
 However, you will need to fulfil a range of other requirements, including a fitness test, written exercises and a numerical and verbal ability test.
 You’ll also need to pass background and security checks.
-Once you are a serving police constable progression is on merit, and you can apply for the same fast track programme that is open to graduates.
+Once you are a serving police constable progression is on merit, and both graduates and non-graduates are eligible for the internal fast track programme .

 Different police forces have different entry requirements, so be sure to check the criteria for the force you are interested in.
 In recent years some forces have asked for applicants to have either the Certificate in Knowledge of Policing or experience of policing gained through volunteering, for example as a special constable.
-In summer 2015 the Metropolitan Police piloted a new requirement for applicants to be able to speak one of a specific list of languages in addition to English.
-You can find out more about these requirements from our advice on how to get into a career in the emergency services.
+You can find out more from our advice on how to get into a career in the emergency services.

 You don’t need to be a graduate to become a firefighter.
 Most services use the national firefighter selection tests.
 The first stage is a detailed application form assessed against the national criteria for recruitment, which cover qualities such as communication and teamwork.
 You’ll also need to pass physical tests and an interview.
 There are no set times when recruitment takes place.
 You’ll need to contact the service you want to work for and register your interest to find out about vacancies.